troyhacks/MoonLight/docs/general/gettingstarted.md

 * Live Scripts: Go to MoonBase / Files and create or upload Live scripts.
     * Examples: [Live scripts](https://github.com/MoonModules/MoonLight/tree/main/misc/livescripts)
-    * Back to Animations, select any of the Live scripts you uploaded, check the Led Panel and / or Serial Output for results
+    * Back to Editor, select any of the Live scripts you uploaded, check the Led Panel and / or Serial Output for results
     * Open the Edit area and change things in the code, see the Serial Output for results

 <img width="350" src="https://github.com/user-attachments/assets/56bdd019-927b-40cc-9199-9bc6344f8d8b" />